rpi3-rtl8723bu/rtl8723bu/README.md

 # rtl8723bu
-Driver for Realtek RTL8723BU Wireless Adapter with Hardware ID `0bda:b720`
+Driver for Realtek RTL8723BU Wireless Adapter

 # How to use?
 ## Get the source first.